Jude-Nwachukwu/sgtm-gtm-item-array-transformation/README.md

 A Google Tag Manager (GTM) **server-side** custom variable template designed to transform arrays of objects by remapping attribute keys.
 This template simplifies the process of structuring data for analytics, tagging, or other integrations.

-**Here is the custom template repository for the [web GTM custom template](https://github.com/Jude-Nwachukwu/gtm-item-array-transformation)**
+**➡️ Here is the custom template repository for the [web GTM custom template](https://github.com/Jude-Nwachukwu/gtm-item-array-transformation)**

 ## Features